beeware/toga/README.rst

 * If you're on macOS, you need to be on 10.10 (Yosemite) or newer.

-* If you're on Linux, you need to have GTK+ 3.10 or newer.
+* If you're on Unix-like, you need to have GTK+ 3.10 or newer.
 This is the version that ships starting with Ubuntu 14.04 and Fedora 20.
 You also need to install the system packages listed in `Tutorial 0 <docs/tutorial/tutorial-0.rst>`__.

 * If you're on Windows, you'll need Windows 10 or newer.
 If you are using Windows 10 and want to use a WebView to display web content, you will also